nazirhusyan23-create/DATELINE-Live-Wire/README.md

 Data source badalna chahein toh
 `api/news.js` ke andar `FEEDS` object mein har category ka RSS URL hai.
 Chahen toh koi bhi doosri public RSS feed (BBC, Al Jazeera, Dawn, etc.) ka URL wahan daal dein aur `app.js` ke `CATEGORIES` array mein matching `id`/`label` add kar dein — baaki app automatically kaam karti rahegi.
 Weather ka source badalna ho toh `app.js` mein `fetchWeatherFor()` function ke andar Open-Meteo ka URL hai — koi bhi doosra free weather API us jagah swap kiya ja sakta hai.
+Article thumbnails
+Google News RSS doesn't include images in its feed data at all — never did.
+To show real thumbnails anyway, `api/thumb.js` (a second small serverless function) follows each article's link server-side and reads the publisher's `og:image` meta tag, the same tag Facebook/Twitter use for link previews.
+The frontend fetches this lazily (only for cards actually scrolled into view) and caches results in memory.
+This is best-effort, not guaranteed.
+Most publishers work fine.
+Some Google News redirect links land on a page that needs JavaScript to reach the real article, so a handful of stories will keep the styled monogram placeholder instead of a photo — that's expected, not a bug.
+Setup: after adding `api/thumb.js` to your `api/` folder alongside `news.js`, redeploy — no config needed.
+Setting up Google AdSense
+Ad slots are already in `index.html` (top banner, in-content, bottom banner), inert by default.
+To turn them on:
+Apply at google.com/adsense.
+Once approved, replace every `ca-pub-ADSENSE_CLIENT_ID` in `index.html` with your real publisher ID, and uncomment the `adsbygoogle.js` script tag near the top of `<head>`.
+Replace the placeholder `data-ad-slot` values (`0000000001` etc.) with real ad unit IDs from your AdSense dashboard.
+Important — read before applying: Google AdSense generally does not approve sites that are just republished RSS headlines with links out, since it doesn't count as original content.
+To improve your odds:
+Write real content on `about.html` (already scaffolded, currently has placeholder text — fill it in with your own words).
+Fill in `privacy.html` with your actual contact info before publishing — AdSense requires a real privacy policy.
+Consider adding something original the aggregator itself doesn't have: daily commentary, curated picks, a "why this matters" blurb per story, etc. Pure aggregation is the single most common AdSense rejection reason for sites like this one.
 Tech stack
 Tailwind CSS (CDN — no build step)
 Vanilla JavaScript (no framework, no bundler)